Thursday 5 December 1940

 At Malta, the local government puts out an appeal for donations to fund Christmas parties for refugees.
 There are literally thousands of refugees housed in various villages throughout the island.

 Battle of the Pacific: Australian 1052 ton freighter Nimbin hits a mine and sinks off Norah Head, New South Wales.
 There are seven deaths and 13 survivors.
 The mine was laid by the German raider Pinguin in November.
 This is the first Australian registered merchant ship sunk.
-Fortunately for the survivors, the ship is carrying a cargo of plywood bundles which float and provide a means to survive until rescued by SS Bonalbo a few hours later.
+Fortunately for the survivors, the ship is carrying a cargo of plywood bundles that float and provide a means to survive until rescued by SS Bonalbo a few hours later.
 Captain Bryanston goes down with the ship.

 Anglo/French Relations: Louis Rougier, Marshal Petain's unofficial representative to Great Britain, sends Prime Minister Winston Churchill a letter.
-It clarifies Petain's intentions regarding participation into the war.
-Specifically, Petain promises not to make a separate peace with Germany - a hollow assurance given the current state of relations between Vichy France and Nazi Germany.
-He also promises not to allow Nazi Germany to occupy French colonies in North Africa, nor allow it possession of the French fleet.
+It clarifies Petain's intentions regarding participation in the war.
+Specifically, Petain promises not to make a separate peace with Germany - a hollow assurance given the current state of relations between Vichy France and Germany.
+He also promises not to allow Germany to occupy French colonies in North Africa, nor allow it possession of the French fleet.
 In addition, Petain promises not to contest Charles de Gaulle's occupation of Gabon.
 Basically, the promises are simply rehashes of old promises or meaningless gestures, and some of them will be broken before the war is over while others will be kept.

 Anglo/US Relations: The subject of how to continue supplying weapons to Great Britain despite its growing financial issues heats up.
 Talks are proceeding in Washington regarding a possible $2.5 billion loan to Great Britain for war aid, to be secured by British gold production over the coming five years.
 Bankers consider the UK to be a good credit risk, but the Johnson Act prohibits private lending to any nation in default of its Great War debt - such as Great Britain.
 President Roosevelt, touring the Caribbean with Harry Hopkins on the USS Tuscaloosa, also is thinking about the same general topic, but his solution isn't a loan - it is what will come to be called Lend-lease.